TheShai81/web-carbon-drivers/README.md

-# The True Drivers of Web Carbon Footprints:
+# The True Drivers of Web Carbon Footprints
 ## A Data-Driven Study of Page Size, JavaScript, Cacheability, and Client-Side Processing

 ### Description: